 Base stations will generally talk approx. 8-12 miles.
 Contrary to popular belief wattage does not determine distance.
 Antenna height and placement determines distance.

-In many business settings you can use either VHF or UHF with success.
+In many onsite business settings you can use either VHF, UHF or 900 MHz with success.

 VHF: Especially good for people who work somewhat line-of-sight or outdoors.
 VHF gets around rocks, dirt, hills and trees well and can also be used in many indoor situations.